r-forge/exams/jekyll/_posts/tutorials/2017-09-09-installation.md

 Instead of TinyTeX it is, of course, also possible to install a full LaTeX distribution, especially if this is not only needed for R/exams.
 See this [LaTeX blog post]({{ site.url }}/tutorials/latex/) for more details on the relative advantages.

 - **Windows:** Go to <http://www.MikTeX.org/> and click on "Download" to obtain the MikTeX distribution for Windows.
-- **(Mac) OS X and Linux:** LaTeX distributions are available in the standard repositories and can be installed in the "usual" way, typically using the [TeX Live](https://www.tug.org/texlive/) distribution.
+- **MacOS and Linux:** LaTeX distributions are available in the standard repositories and can be installed in the "usual" way, typically using the [TeX Live](https://www.tug.org/texlive/) distribution.

 ## 4. Pandoc